Ky-Ng/Stochastic-Gradient-Descent-Modeler/README.md

 ### Displaying Data
 - Data is plotted using `matplotlib` and displays datapoints from all training iterations
 - Data is `decmiated`, a concept from Computer Vision, only including every `10th pixel` or in this case `guess` to make table plotting easier
-	- Plotting is performed using the `tabulat` library
+	- Plotting is performed using the `tabulate` library
 ```python
 def decimate_array(long_list: list, interval: int = 10) -> list:
   """Returns every `interval` index of the input list"""